freedomofpress/securedrop-workstation/README.md

 sudo dnf remove qubes-template-fedora-26
 ```

+If this command produces an error, open the Qubes VM Manager and ensure that there are no remaining VMs using the fedora-26 template.

 #### Upgrading `sys-whonix` and `whonix-ws` AppVMs to Whonix 14

 Qubes 4.0 also ships with end-of-life Whonix templates (`whonix-gw` and `whonix-ws`).`sys-whonix` is used by `sd-whonix` to fetch updates, and should be upgraded.
-You should destroy `whonix-gw` from the Qube Manager and re-provision a new `sys-whonix` AppVM with the potion **provides network** based on `whonix-gw-14`.
+You should destroy `whonix-gw` from the Qubes VM Manager and re-provision a new `sys-whonix` AppVM based on `whonix-gw-14` with the option **provides network**.
 You will need to delete the `whonix-ws-dvm` and `anon-whonix` VMs.
-You can then remove the end-of-life templates:
+You can then remove the end-of-life templates by running the following commands in dom0:

 ```
 sudo dnf remove qubes-template-whonix-gw